-Both surfaces A and B are to be machined, including the overlapping area:
+Both areas A and B are to be machined, including the overlapping area:

-- The surfaces A and B must be programmed in separate programs without radius compensation. - In the contour formula, the surfaces A and B are processed with the "joined with" function.
+- The areas A and B must be programmed in separate programs without radius compensation. - In the contour formula, the areas A and B are processed with the "joined with" function.